-Number of claims reported to 2022/23 Q2
+Number of claims reported to 2022/23 Q3

-The data for the time lost analysis is lagged by one quarter due to the initial uncertainty in the estimated claim duration.
-As the data matures, a more accurate measure of the time spent on benefits can be attained, which as shown in the table below.
+The data for the time lost analysis lags by one quarter due to the initial uncertainty in the estimated claim duration.
+As the data matures, a more accurate measure of the time spent on benefits can be attained, as shown in the table below.
 Generally, this results in a reclassification of claims currently recorded as 60+ days lost recorded to less than 60 days lost.

-The percentage of claims with more than 60 days time lost recorded reduces as the data matures.
-For the 2019/20 Q3 the original estimate was 25.8% of total claims having more than 60 days time lost recorded, this has reduced to 20.7%.
+The percentage of claims with 60+ days lost recorded reduces as the data matures.
+For 2019/20 Q4, the original estimate was 27.6% of total claims having 60+ days lost recorded, this has reduced to 21.2% as data matures.